lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter1.md

 #           [1, 2, 3] == [1.0, 2, 3]
 #           [1, 2, 3] == [True, 2, 3]
 #
-# If you wanted to be very specific, you could use one of the following tests.
+# If you wanted to be very specific, you could use one of the following tests, which
-# Option 1: see if string output is the same.
-This is similar to comparing str('areas').
+# is similar to comparing str('areas').
 Ex().check_object('areas').is_instance(list).has_equal_output()
 ```